makischu/ebusd-light-B5/README.md

 a(heatpump system) <-->|ebus|b(adapter) <-->|TCP|c(ebusd-light) <-->|MQTT|d(ebus-B5-decoder)
 ```

-Currently the script demonstrates passive listening only, no polling.
-The set of decodable values is limited and there is currently no seperate configuration at all, all hardcoded.
+Currently the set of decodable values is limited and there is currently no seperate configuration at all, all hardcoded.
 Sufficient for demonstration or minimalistic purposes, but not production-ready.